-Class size is limited, and all applicants may not be selected for participation in the program.
-Applications must be received by April 1 (see page 9) to be assured of consideration for admission.
+Applications must be received by May 1 (see page 9) to be assured of consideration for admission.
 See page 8 for further information on deadlines and procedures for admission.
 Applicants must provide:

 - Application for Admission: The College of Health Related Professions Application for Admission is required.
-Please contact the department office or the CHRP Office of Student Affairs for information. - 2.
-Application Fee: A non-refundable application fee of \$20.00 is required and must accompany the UAMS application. - Official Transcripts: Arrange for each college or university you have attended to forward an official transcript of your course work.
+Contact the department office or the CHRP Office of Student Affairs for information. - 2.
+Application Fee: A non-refundable application fee of \$20.00 is required and must accompany the UAMS application. - 3.
+Official Transcripts: Arrange for each college or university you have attended to forward an official transcript of your course work.
 A prerequisite GPA of at least 2.8 is required to be considered for admission. - 4.
 References: Two letters of recommendation are required for consideration for admission.
 References should be mentors/professors that you have worked with and who are familiar with your ability and academic performance.
 Reference letters must be sent to the CHRP Admissions Office.
 Forms, fees, and transcripts must be received by the first working day of April to ensure consideration for the fall term. - Testing and Personal Interview: Qualified applicants are encouraged to present themselves in person for interviews at UAMS scheduled by the department.
 A telephone interview can also be scheduled. - Professional Observation: Applicants are required to demonstrate an understanding of the responsibilities and duties of the profession through observation and discussion with a practicing professional in the field.
 Contact department for details. - 7.
 TOEFL scores as applicable.
 See International Applicants on pp. 12-13.